Our Pupil Premium allocation:

 Intent

-Spending of the pupil premium 2023-24 is aligned with our ADP goals.
+Spending of the pupil premium 2024-25 is aligned with our SEIP (School evaluation and improvement plan) goals.
 A majority of the spending will support these whole school aims.
-The focus of these will adapt dependent on pupil need following whole school assessment – as such these goals remain ‘live’ and may change as our ADP priorities develop.
+The focus of these will adapt dependent on pupil need following whole school assessment – as such these goals remain ‘live’ and may change as our school priorities develop.

 Pupil Premium Attainment and Progress at Charnwood